-If you take any of the medications listed above, or are taking supplements with any of the ingredients listed above, tell your doctor before taking Tetralysal.
+If you take any of the medications listed above or are taking supplements with any of the ingredients listed above, tell your doctor before taking Tetralysal.
 They will be able to advise on whether the acne medication is safe to use, or if you need to consider using a different treatment.

 As with all medications, Tetralysal affects different people in different ways.
 If you are using other medications, Tetralysal may be unsuitable.
 For most other people, though, the medication will be safe, but there may be an adjustment period as your body gets used to taking it.

 Tetralysal is available to buy from The Independent Pharmacy.
-All you need to do is fill in a online questionnaire, which is short, simple and quick to do.
-Then, if the medication is suitable for you to use, we will deliver Tetralysal straight to your door — in secure and discreet packaging — so you can start your treatment right away.
+All you need to do is fill in a questionnaire, which is short, simple and quick to do.
+Then, if the medication is safe for you to use, we will deliver Tetralysal straight to your door — in secure and discreet packaging — so you can start your treatment right away.